RNUNIQUE1/RNUNIQUE1/README.md

 - 👋 Hi, I’m @nitish_yadav
 - 👀 I’m interested in data science, data analytics and data engineer
 - - 🌱 I’m currently learning how to create a code correcter or commenter
-- 💞️ I’m looking to collaborate on cyber security company
+- 💞️ I’m looking to collaborate on data analytics.
 - 📫 How to reach me contect me on gethub
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...